CreworkTeam/b2b-website/src/content/blogs/How to Build an MVP in 2025 That Launches in Weeks and Not Months.md

 ## Why Fast Execution Matters More Than Perfect Planning

-The biggest risk in early stage startups is building the wrong product.
+Many early stage founders use learning frameworks from the [Y Combinator Startup Library](https://www.ycombinator.com/library) to speed up  decision making.
+The biggest risk is building the wrong product.
 Speed protects you from this.
 When you ship fast you learn early, adjust quickly, and avoid wasting money on features that do not matter.

 Slow founders try to perfect the product.
 Fast founders try to perfect the learning loop.

 In 2025, learning speed is the real competitive advantage.

 ## The Proven Six Step Process to Build a High Quality MVP

-This is the exact process used by the best product teams and the one we use for founders who want predictable outcomes.
+This process is heavily inspired by the principles in the [Lean Startup methodology by Eric Ries](https://theleanstartup.com/principles) and used by the best product teams and the one we use for founders who want predictable outcomes.

 ### Step one is product clarity